chronicleprotocol/scribe/docs/Schnorr.md

 # Schnorr Signature Scheme Specification

 This document specifies a custom Schnorr-based signature scheme on the secp256k1 elliptic curve.
-The scheme is used by Chronicle Protocol's Scribe oracle contract.
+The scheme is used by _Chronicle Protocol_'s Scribe oracle contract.

 ## Terminology